danilkorotkov/GY-21P-HomeKit/README.md

 # GY-21P-HomeKit
 GY-21P sensor for HomeKit
 temperature&humidity for homekit

-air pressure available only in Eve app
+barometric pressure(mmHg) available only in Eve app